KentaTheBugMaker/PMXUtil/README.md

 ## A PMX reader and writer written in Rust
 ### What can this crate do
 all of pmx related jobs.
+### Conformance Test
+PMX 2.0 I/O tested by
+ 1. read original file and write it to another file
+ 2. compare these file  by `cargo test`
+ 3. compare these file by WinMerge
 ### WIP
   * improving docs